atlanmod/NeoEMF/.util/releasing.md

 __NOTE:__ Only the main project have to be deployed in Maven central !

-OSS-RH has some (see [requirements][ossrh-guide]) to accept the release.
+OSS-RH has some [requirements][ossrh-guide] to accept the release.
-One of them is the signature of the artifacts.
-A full descrption is available [here][oss-signing], describing how to create his key.
+One of them is the signature of the artifacts: A full description is available [here][oss-signing], describing how to create his key.

 Maven must be configured to handle signature and deployment.
 The following `settings.xml` file must be filled and placed at the root of your `.m2` directory: